fragianci/anime-angular/README.md

 Pushing on master will authomatically start the pipeline and deploys the application

+- we have to start ngrok on 8080 to host jenkins and then login
+- can i make it better?

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 17.0.0.

 ## Development server